YuhsuanChen/CLOUD-COMPUTING-CLASS-2020-Lab6/README.md

 5. Unable to login to the  Ec2 instance using ssh -1 "configureation.pem" root@ec-domain using the root account

    **Solution**:We use ssh - i **ubuntu@ec2-instance-domain** instead of ssh -i **root@ec2-instance-domain**
+6. Generally the characterstics of the auto scaling group was strange